Case Report: Critique of Neurological Examination Report (23.10.2020)

 5. Overall Assessment

-This report exemplifies a recurring limitation in clinical neurophysiology: the conflation of normal electrophysiological metrics with normal nervous system function.
-While the technical competence is unquestionable, the interpretative failure to engage with a conspicuous, atypical pain response renders the document incomplete.
-A more rigorous, patient-centered approach would require integrating the normal test findings into a broader pathophysiological discussion, considering both structural and functional mechanisms, and providing at least a preliminary hypothesis for the observed hyperalgesia.
+This case highlights a persistent limitation in clinical neurophysiology: equating normal test outcomes with normal system function.
+While the technical execution is sound, the failure to incorporate or even hypothesize around the conspicuous pain sensitivity renders the evaluation diagnostically incomplete.
+A more patient-centered interpretation would consider both structural and functional dynamics—and propose at least a working explanation for the observed hyperalgesia.

 © 2000-2025 Sieglinde W. Alexander.
 All writings by Sieglinde W. Alexander have a fife year copy right.
 Library of Congress Card Number: LCN 00-192742